How Many Times Has El Chapo Escaped From Prison

 The Second Escape: Altiplano, 2015

 The tunnel was a feat of engineering, stretching over 1.5 kilometers (nearly a mile) in length.
-It was equipped with ventilation, lighting, and even a modified motorcycle on rails to transport tools and remove dirt.
+Plus, it was equipped with ventilation, lighting, and even a modified motorcycle on rails to transport tools and remove dirt.
 The entrance to the tunnel was hidden beneath the shower area of Guzmán's cell, a blind spot in the prison's surveillance system.

 The escape was a major embarrassment for the Mexican government and raised serious questions about how such an elaborate operation could have been carried out without detection.
 It's believed that the construction of the tunnel took months, if not years, and required the involvement of numerous individuals, including engineers, construction workers, and prison officials.
 The level of coordination and secrecy involved suggests a significant degree of corruption and complicity.